Welcome to Copyright4Clients.

 The AOP is a trade association for professional photographers and we provide support, advice and guidance on best practice in the industry in addition to lobbying and consulting to protect the interests and rights of all photographers.

-The Copyright4Clients pages are designed to be a clear and simple set of FAQs that should answer any queries that a client or commissioner may have about the ownership and control of copyright in photography.
+This section is designed to be a clear and simple set of FAQs that should answer any queries that you, as a client or commissioner, may have about the ownership and control of copyright in photography.

-If you wished to secure full ownership of the photographs, you would need to purchase the copyright from the photographer.
-This is called an ‘assignation of copyright’ and transfers the title/ownership in the photographs to you in full.
+If you wanted full ownership of the photographs, you would need to purchase the copyright from the photographer.
+This is called an ‘assignation of copyright’.
+It needs to be a written document, signed by the photographer and transfers the title/ownership in the photographs to you in full.
 Obviously, this will come with a price as the photographer is giving up any potential to earn additional income from those photographs in future as well as any control over how those photographs might be used.
 It is important to remember that if photographs are used out of context, badly cropped, poorly retouched and so on, that can reflect adversely on the photographer and their reputation for producing good work, therefore impacting their ability to earn in the future.

-In-depth information on the laws surrounding photography, ethics, standards of practice, different types of photography, etc., can be found in our publication, 'Beyond the Lens'.
+In-depth information on the laws surrounding photography, ethics, standards of practice, different types of photography, and so on, can be found in our publication, 'Beyond The Lens'.